-Tim is a tenured Associate Professor and is member of the management team at TIAS School for Business and Society at the Tilburg University.
-He is the chairman of the board of examiners of TIAS.
-Moreover, Tim is developing courses, and lecturing on research methods, academic writing, publishing, survey development, multi-variate analyses etc. Furthermore, Tim is supervising multiple PhD candidates, and has developed a system to monitor the progress of external PhD candidates.
+Tim is a tenured Associate Professor and the Academic Director of the Dutch Part-time MSc-BA program at TIAS School for Business and Society at the Tilburg University.
+He is also the chairman of the board of examiners of TIAS.
+Moreover, Tim is developing courses, and lecturing on research methods and quantitative methods, academic writing, publishing, survey development, multi-variate analyses etc. Furthermore, Tim is supervising multiple PhD candidates, and has developed a system to monitor the progress of external PhD candidates.

 His research interests include intra- and inter-organizational relations (e.g., strategic alliances, corporate venturing, joint ventures, and mergers and acquisitions), organizational performance, open innovation, corporate innovation, entrepreneurship, leadership, and big data.
 His work has, amongst others, been published in Research Policy, the Journal of Cleaner Production, the Journal of Business Research, the Journal of Engineering and Technology Management, and the Journal of Wuhan University of Technology (see Publications for an overview of recent work).
 Tim was also an Associate Editor, Journal of Cleaner Production, special issue “Innovative Products and Services for Sustainable Societal Development”, mainly theme 6: “Open innovation and collaboration for sustainable societal development”.

 In addition to academic research Tim actively makes the connection between academic research and practice via seminars and presentations for organizations.

 Previously he worked as a senior scientific researcher on a project funded by the national science foundation (NWO-TOP).
 The project aims to identify success factors of entrepreneurship and is called: “High Performance in the Networked Creative Industry: The role of ambition and collaboration.” at Tilburg University, in the School of Economics and Management.